blocknetdx/documentation/docs/service-nodes/setup.md

 	- 4 CPU cores (or 4 vCPUs if the Service Node runs on a VPS)
 	- 8 GB RAM
-	- 200 GB SSD Storage (not sure if slower, HDD drives would work).
+	- 200 GB SSD Storage (doubtful that slower, HDD drives would work).
-	- 25+MBit/s Internet download speed
+	- 25+MBit/s Internet download speed.
+(100+ MBit/s is much better
+      for faster syncing.)

-	Such a system should be able to support a Service Node running the [Avalanche Indexer](/resources/glossary/#indexer), which requires >= 2 vCPUs and >= 100GB Storage.
-In addition to the Avalanche Indexer, it could support a few small SPV wallets and a Blocknet staking wallet.
+	Such a system could support
+	a few small SPV wallets and a Blocknet staking wallet.
 	As of this writing, the most economical place to rent a VPS with the above specs seems to be
 	[Contabo](https://contabo.com/en/vps/).
 In fact, Contabo's "S"
 	size VPS has exactly those minimum level specs and currently rents for €4.99 / mo.
-One nice feature of renting a VPS to run a Service Node is that the VPS provider usually gives you the option to *upgrade* your system (i.e. add more storage space, vCPUs & RAM) without losing any of your data.
-So, if you're running the Avalanche Indexer
-	on a Contabo size "S" VPS and one day the Indexer starts to require more storage space than you have available, or if you decide you want to start hosting more SPV wallets, you can easily upgrage your VPS to "M", "L", or ever "XL" size.

 	> Medium & Large Systems

-	If you want to host the [Avalanche Indexer](/resources/glossary/#indexer) *and* several large SPV wallets as well, youll need more than 200GB of storage space.
+	If you want to host the
+    [XQuery Indexer](/resources/glossary/#indexer) (and maybe a few SPV wallets as well), youll need 16 GB of RAM and more than 200GB of SSD storage space.
+XQuery *alone* requires 200 GB of storage space, so if you want to host XQuery *and* a few SPV wallets, you should really have 400+ GB of SSD storage space.

+	!!! warning "16 GB of RAM and more than 200 GB of SSD storage space are required for supporting XQuery!"

 	HW requirements for a medium to large Service Node would be something like this:

 	- 6-8 CPU cores (or 6-8 vCPUs if the Service Node runs on a VPS)
-	- 8-16 GB RAM
+	- 16 GB RAM
-	- 400+ GB SSD Storage (not sure if slower, HDD drives would work).
+	- 400+ GB SSD Storage
-	- 25+MBit/s Internet download speed
+	- 25+MBit/s Internet download speed  (100+ MBit/s is much better

-	The Avalanche Indexer, as of June 22, 2021, requires about 100GB of space (~40GB for database + ~50GB for AVAX chain data).

-	Then you'll need space for each of the SPV wallets you intend to host.
+      for faster syncing.)

 	To give an estimate of how much storage space is required for various SPV wallets, here is a snapshot of approximate disk space utilizations taken June 7, 2021: